sloorush/my-react-template/README.md

 Made for ease of access in starting a react app, the config takes around 15-20 mins everytime!
 This will help avoid that.

 It has the following packages pre-installed
-- all packages with Create-React-App
+- All packages with Create-React-App
-- react-router-dom
+- React-router-dom
 - Prettier
 - Husky
 - Lint-Staged